molsim/CompBioCommons/README.md

 CompBioBase
 =============
 CompBioBase is a learning and reference resource in the field of computational biology.
-It combines easily reusable "live examples" of solving various tasks in bioinformatics and comutational biophysics, lecture notes and useful toolkit scripts that help to automate common tasks.
-Lectures and live examples are grouped into several courses.
+It combines easily reusable "live examples" for solving various tasks in bioinformatics and comutational biophysics, lecture notes and useful toolkit scripts that help to automate common tasks.
+Lectures and live examples are further grouped into various courses aimed at training new computational biologists.

 [Live-Examples](Live_Examples/)
 -------------